 - Advancing the conservation, development, and appropriate use of fisheries resources;

 - Promoting the development and advancement of fisheries science;

 - Gathering, interpreting, and disseminating scientific and technical information about fisheries; and

 - Encouraging the teaching of fisheries science in colleges and universities

 You are encouraged to include undergraduate and graduate experience or research, along with volunteer and work experience to demonstrate the relevance of your professional development to the objectives of AFS.
 Essays may also describe any grants, honors, or awards you have earned; or the influence of a class project or how you think your future contribution to fisheries science issues will promote the objectives of AFS.
 Essays will be judged based on the ability to communicate your ideas in writing and how well your goals and experience align with the objectives of AFS.

 2. Copies of official transcripts from all colleges or universities attended in the previous two years (photocopies of official transcripts will be accepted).

-3. Two letters of recommendation from mentors, or other professionals, one of which must be an AFS member.
+3. One letter of recommendation from mentors, or other professionals, one of which must be an AFS member.
 The letters should address the potential of the applicant to be a productive member of AFS and to contribute to fisheries science.
-During the application process you will be requested to provide the names and email addresses of two referees.
-When you submit your application, they will be automatically notified with instructions on how to upload letters on your behalf.
+It is the applicants responsibility to contact references and ensure that their recommendation letters are sent to Kate Self (firstname.lastname@example.org) by the deadline.